jdeblese/clocksync/README.md

     implement an integrator.
 Properly weighted, this makes it possible to compensate for the offset between the two clocks, allowing the system to lock with zero phase error.

-Possible improvements include: a better feedback controller; an additional feed-forward controller with a model of the clock, to reduce the need for feedback.
+  * A fixed bias is also included, which without additional feedback will set the VCO to about 1.5 kHz.
+This improves the speed of locking, but could be replaced with a forward-fed measurement of the reference clock frequency.